 Targeted Preventive Healthcare and Personalised Patient Care

 The third pillar of wearable healthcare technology takes the principles behind the first two pillars to elucidate a future of customised healthcare.
 Access to an individual’s continuous health data would mean that patients could be better placed in the suitable care environments and equipped with targeted resources to produce the desired outcome faster.
-Not only would this help with resource-conservation in healthcare facilities, but could potentially help to reduce hospital stays and cost.
+Not only would this help with resource-conservation in healthcare facilities, but could potentially help to reduce hospital stays and cost like the value based care.
 In supporting preventive medicine, wearable healthcare technology could stand at the forefront of national health screening and early diagnosis programmes that trigger prompt treatment processes for symptomatic disorders.
 Where individual symptoms can be correlated with pre-symptomatic signals, this would definitely give healthcare a resounding advantage in the race to fight diseases.